Rain chances increase for today

 RICHMOND, Va. -- A system south of Cape Hatteras will stay just close enough to the Mid Atlantic coast to bring some showers this weekend.
 Rain chances will increase a bit as today wears on, and the best chance of rain will be areas south of I-64.
+Far southern Virginia will see steady rain at times.
 Skies will remain mainly cloudy to overcast.
 Highs will range from the upper 60s to the mid 70s.

 The system will track to the east of Virginia on Sunday.
 This will keep the threat of some showers around, but the best chance of rain will be in eastern Virginia.
 Clouds will break for a little sun, especially west of I-95.
 Highs will be in the lower 70s along the coast, and 75-80 elsewhere.